majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/preliminary_research_gap.md

             +
     Generalization

-Whether this combination represents a genuine research gap must be further established during problem formulation and experimental design.
+However:

+> **This remains a preliminary research gap, not a confirmed novelty claim.**

+The literature review does not yet justify claiming that this exact formulation has never been attempted.

 ---

-## 4. Current Project Scope
+## 11. Current Project Scope

-The target robot is the Unitree H1.

-The initial research will be simulation-based using:
+The initial target system is:

+    Robot:
+    Unitree H1

+    Simulation:
-- NVIDIA Isaac Lab
+    NVIDIA Isaac Sim / Isaac Lab

-- Unitree H1
-- Human motion demonstrations
+    Human Data:
-- Model-based control / MPC
+    AMASS / SMPL-X

+    Control:
+    Model-Based MPC

+The initial validation will be entirely simulation-based.

 A physical H1 is NOT required for the initial research validation.

-The first objective is to establish whether the proposed approach works in simulation before considering real-robot validation.
+The purpose of the simulation study is to determine whether the proposed objective-transfer concept is experimentally supported before considering real-robot deployment.

 ---

-## 5. Human Data Direction
+## 12. Human Data Direction

-AMASS is a suitable source of human motion demonstrations.
+AMASS provides a suitable starting point for human locomotion demonstrations.

-An existing preprocessing pipeline provides:
+The existing pipeline produces:

     AMASS
       ↓